 Why we picked this company

 GEICO offers more than 20 different ways to get a cheap car insurance rate, making it the best auto insurance company for discounts.
-It’s no surprise that a clean driving record can get you cheap auto premiums, but you can knock 23% off your rate just for having a built-in anti-theft system.
+It’s no surprise that a clean driving record can help lower your premiums, but you can knock 23% off your rate just for having a built-in anti-theft system.
 You can also cash in by going paperless and setting up auto pay.

 The Insurify Quality (IQ) Score uses more than 15 criteria to objectively rate insurance companies on a one-to-ten scale.
 The Insurify editorial team researches insurer data to determine the final scores.